Skip Navigation

 OT, MSOT, OTR

-Debbie has experience with adults and children across a variety of settings including inpatient rehabilitation, skilled nursing facilities, and school settings.
-She has 19 years' experience working with children with a variety of diagnoses including ADHD, down syndrome, cerebral palsy, developmental delay, and autism spectrum disorder focusing on impairments in visual perceptual/visual motor skills, handwriting, self-regulation, and activities of daily living.
-She has experience and training in Handwriting Without Tears, Wilbarger Brushing Program, Brain Gym, Zones of Regulation, and Alerting Programs.
+is an Occupational Therapist in the Hingham clinic.
+She has 19 years’ experience working in the school setting, in addition to experience working with adults and children in inpatient rehabilitation and skilled nursing facilities.
+She has experience working with children with a variety of diagnoses including ADHD, down syndrome, cerebral palsy, developmental delay, and autism spectrum disorder, focusing on impairments in visual perceptual/visual motor skills, handwriting, self-regulation, and activities of daily living.
+She has experience and training in Handwriting Without Tears®, Wilbarger Brushing Program, Brain Gym®, Zones of Regulation, and Alerting Programs.
 She is passionate about collaborating with families and helping children acquire skills and strategies to achieve their goals through the use of child-directed play-based therapy.

 OT, MSOT, OTR